 There are various claims and complaints against the Organization that are incidental to its operations.
-Management, after consideration with in-house legal counsel, is of the opinion that the ultimate resolution of these matters will not have a material adverse effect on the consolidated financial statements.
+Management, after consideration with legal counsel, is of the opinion that the ultimate resolution of these matters should not have a material adverse effect on the consolidated financial statements.